prevwong/craft.js/packages/docs/docs/api/useEditor.md

     ["connectors", "Object", [
       ["select", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when clicked will in turn click the specified Node's user component"], ["hover", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when hovered will in turn hover the specified Node's user component"], ["drag", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when dragged will move the specified Node's user component.
-Only applicable if the component is rendered as an immediate child of a <Canvas /> component."]
+Only applicable if the component is rendered as an immediate child of a <Canvas /> component."], ["create", "(dom: HTMLElement, userElement: React.ReactElement) => HTMLElement", "Specifies the DOM that when dragged will create a new instance of the specified User Element at the drop location."]
     ]],
     ["actions", "Object", [
       ["add", "(nodes: Node | Node[], parentId?: String) => void", "Add Node(s) to the given parent node ID.
 By default the parentId is the ROOT_ID"],